Yes, you can increase CSAT and NPS during the holidays

 But there’s a lot for customer care teams to dread about the holidays, too: the fierce competition, the spikes in product returns, and—perhaps most challenging—the pressure of managing the influx of calls.
 After all, more sales and more customers necessitate more agents.

 It’s not a challenge that organizations can solve through hiring alone.

-The process of recruiting, onboarding, and training seasonal help places a monumental strain on brick-and-mortar call centers.
+The process of recruiting, onboarding, and training seasonal help places a monumental strain on brick-and-mortar contact centers.
 In the midst of holiday season chaos, you need to find qualified workers and bring them up to speed quickly, all while keeping your CSAT and NPS scores from slipping—not to mention optimizing call handling times, appeasement costs, and agent retention rates.

 This is an exponential problem—the longer you wait, the harder it becomes.
-Considering how customer service training typically takes at least six weeks, and most skilled seasonal talent gets snapped up early (especially in today’s tight labor market), call centers that fall behind tend to stay behind.
+Considering how customer service training typically takes at least six weeks, and most skilled seasonal talent gets snapped up early (especially in today’s tight labor market), contact centers that fall behind tend to stay behind.
 Representatives that join late in the game lack the quality and staying power retailers need.
 In fact, 25–40% of new agents hired in November won’t make it to Black Friday.

 Well, there’s always next year for that holiday bonus.

 Fortunately, a better way exists.
 With virtual, on-demand agents, customer service teams can achieve CSAT and NPS goals during the holidays 50–70% faster—and perhaps even exceed their goals.
 Here are a few reasons why:

 To boost your performance, start with your people

 Remote agents are fundamentally different from seasonal help.
 On average, remote agents are 15 years older, are 46% more likely to have attended college, and possess three times more experience than typical contact center team members.